KittyGiraudel/site/_posts/2014-06-02-feedbacks-feweb.md

 ## Final thoughts

 A warn thank to the FeWeb for their great welcome, the bear and the fries.
 And if you &mdash; whoever you are &mdash; were here on May 8th, thank you.
-If you were not, let's hope we meet at another event.
+If you were not, let’s hope we meet at another event.